-Somerset’s natural beauty, Arthurian legends and historic architecture have earned it the title of ‘Jewel of the South West’, but could it also be your new home?
+Somerset’s natural beauty, historic architecture and link to Arthurian legend have earned it the title of ‘Jewel of the South West’.
+Could it also be your new home?

-The cost of becoming a resident isn’t too high either.
-The present average value of a home is £266,000, but you will need deep pockets if you want to live in a prized area such as Bath, where the average stands at £449,000.
-You can take a look at the latest figures here.
+But you will need deep pockets if you want to live in a prized area such as Bath, where the average value currently stands at £438,968.

 Wells, Britain’s smallest city, is just 45 minutes from Bath.
 Grand 1930s properties line Ash Lane and elegant Georgian properties are available on Sadler Street.
 Quaint 18th-century cottages are also scattered along New Street.